Add a High-performance Video Card to Create Your Own Personal eGPU Workstation

 750W power supply; supports cards requiring up to 375W of continuous power plus an additional 100W peak power

-Provides 100W of upstream power (useful for charging your notebook)
+Provides 85W of upstream power (useful for charging your notebook)

 AMD approved for the air-cooled editions of the AMD Radeon RX Vega 64, Radeon Pro WX 8200, and WX 9100

-Designed to also support overclocked NVIDIA cards with high peak power requirements
+Designed and qualified to also support overclocked NVIDIA cards with high peak power requirements

 eGPU Breakaway Box 750 systems are designed specifically to accommodate the most power-hungry double-width GPU cards.
 They support Thunderbolt-compatible cards(1) with popular GPU chipsets—such as AMD Radeon™ RX series (including VEGA GPUs); and NVIDIA® GeForce® series and TITAN GPUs.
 Even the latest pro cards—AMD Radeon Pro and NVIDIA Quadro® GPUs—are supported!
 (Note that macOS® supports only AMD GPU cards in eGPU systems, while Windows® supports AMD and NVIDIA cards.)
 With a GPU card installed, a Breakaway Box functions as a simple plug-in upgrade to significantly accelerate the demanding needs of your video production workflow.